 If you have a large amount of debt, make an effort to pay it off.
-Decreasing your credit card utilization by paying down credit charges is a great way to help improve your credit score.
+Decreasing your credit card utilization by paying down credit charges is a great way to help improve your credit health.

 If you have any derogatory marks that you don’t recognize, pull your full, free credit report from Annual Credit Report and investigate.
 If you find something that’s not yours, get it removed.
-Like House of Pain probably would’ve said:

 4. Wait for it…

 Your credit won’t be fixed over night, but by taking a proactive approach to improving your credit health, you can expect to see improvements in six to twelve months.
 In the meantime, hold off on new credit cards or loans, since the hard inquiries that come with that will ding your credit score.

 You can also spend the time researching what kind of mortgage you want.
 Credit karma has rates for different mortgages and a mortgage affordability calculator to see how much you can afford.

 Yes, it’s frustrating to wait for your house of pain, house of pancakes, or house of house, but if you can hold off until your score is higher, you will save tens of thousands of dollars with a lower interest rate.
 And that’s something worth jumping around for.